Since 1967, Palestinian children in the Occupied Palestinian Territory have been living under Israeli military law and prosecuted in military courts.

 DCI-Palestine works to end this abuse of children's rights by demanding that:

-- All interrogations of children must be audio-visually recorded;
+All interrogations must be audio-visually recorded;